Des (TV series): Production

 In November 2019, production began on Des, starring David Tennant as Dennis Nilsen.
-The drama is the ninth in a sequence of ITV miniseries featuring notorious British murder cases of the past two centuries, following on from This Is Personal: The Hunt for the Yorkshire Ripper (2000), Shipman (2002), A Is for Acid (2002), The Brides in the Bath (2003), See No Evil: The Moors Murders (2006), Appropriate Adult (2011), Dark Angel (2016), In Plain Sight (2016).
-The next in the sequence is The Pembrokeshire Murders (2021).
+The drama is the eleventh in a sequence of ITV miniseries featuring notorious British murder cases of the past two centuries, following on from This Is Personal: The Hunt for the Yorkshire Ripper (2000), Shipman (2002), A Is for Acid (2002), The Brides in the Bath (2003), See No Evil: The Moors Murders (2006), Appropriate Adult (2011), Dark Angel (2016), In Plain Sight (2016), Little Boy Blue (2017), White House Farm (2020).
+It was followed by The Pembrokeshire Murders (2021).

 Reception

 Ratings

 The premiere episode was watched live by 5.4 million viewers on ITV, a benchmark previously hit in 2019 with Cleaning Up.
 The peak was 5.9 and nearly a third of all viewers were watching it at the time of its airing.

 Critical reception

 Rotten Tomatoes reported an approval rating of 89%.
 The website's critics consensus reads, "Des is a smartly scripted, sufficiently eerie true crime drama anchored by a chilling performance from David Tennant."

 The series was well received by critics and described as a "sensitive, finely worked drama showing the unrelentingly bleak reality of the monstrous narcissist".
 Tennant's performance was considered "one of his best in an impeccable career".